-Processed Fruit and Vegetables (HS: 20).
+Processed Fruit and Vegetables

 The product must be registered with INVIMA.
-See section above titled "Product Health Registration".
+See section above titled "Product Health Registration."
 A sample label may be submitted to expedite the registration process.

 If the food is sold in retail packages, it must be labeled.
 Labels must be in Spanish and contain the product name, name and address of importer, name and address of producer, net contents in metric units, list of ingredients, INVIMA registration number, recommended method of storage, and product expiration date.
 This information may be provided by the application of a sticker to the package.
+The GOC does not classify frozen vegetables as a processed food; therefore, no country of origin labeling is required.
 An ICA official will inspect the imported produce upon arrival in Colombia.

-Milk (HS:0402.10)
+Milk

+HS:0402.10

+The ICA Directorate of Border Protection manages a list of milk manufacturing plants authorized to export to Colombia.
+Plants must be added to this list prior to exporting to Colombia even for samples of no commercial value.
 In the process to update the legislation on different food sectors, the Government of Colombia issued Decree 616 of February 28, 2006, establishing the technical norms for the conditions to be met by milk for human consumption at production, processing, bottling, transportation, commercialization, imports and exports.

-Imported milk used as raw material for the food industry must carry the following labeling information in Spanish:
+Imported milk used as a raw material for the food industry must carry the following labeling information in Spanish:

-- 1. Milk brand and type of milk (whole, skimmed, semi-skimmed) - 2.
-Country of origin - 3.
-Production date and/or production lot number - 4.
-Expiration date (that must be longer than 6 months since the product arrives in the country) - 5.
-Storage recommendations - 6.
-Total and net weight in grams or kilograms
+- 1. Milk brand and type of milk (whole, skimmed, semi-skimmed); - 2.
+Country of origin; - 3.
+Production date and/or production lot number; - 4.
+Expiration date (that must be longer than 6 months since the product arrives in the country); - 5.
+Storage recommendations; - 6.
+Total and net weight in grams or kilograms.